meltaylor78/pie_junkie/README.md

 - - - -
 ## **<ins>Project_Motivation</ins>**
-The project was motivated by the need to develope and e-commerece store to demenostrate my knowledge of Django The Pie-Junkie
+The project was motivated by the need to develop an e-commerece store to demonstrate my knowledge of Django I decided on a site selling raspberry pi products and called it The Pie-Junkie.

 ## **<ins>UX</ins>**